okfn/opendatasurvey/site-admins/index.md

  * Add a column Title@{LANG} and Description@{LANG} to the Datasets sheet – if you are running off the [default, standard set of city datasets][template-city] then make a copy of this sheet to do this
  * Translate the original title and description into your language and enter into the new columns you created
- * Email the [open data census mailing list][mailing-list] that the translation is done (that way translations can go back into master dataset sheet if needed)
+ * Notify the Open Data Census Managers on the discussion forum[discussion-forum] that the translation is done

 #### Translating General Site Content

  * Visit the [Open Data Census translation project on Transifex][transifex]
     * Get an account if you need one
  * Submit translations
- * When you are done email the [open data census mailing list][mailing-list] so that Open Data Census Managers can integrate the translation
+ * Notify the Open Data Census Managers on the discussion forum[discussion-forum] that the translation is done

 ### Customizing the List of Datasets